Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 `AnalyticalFunctions` enable to use pre-defined mathematical functions currently used in the studies conducted with `SLOTH`.
 A comprehensive overview of the analytical functions available in `SLOTH` is provided in [a dedicated page of the user manual](../../../Documentation/User/AnalyticalVariables/index.md).
 If the mathematical expression is not yet available, the users can define it with a C++ object of type `std::function`.

-!!! example "Extract of the input data file with Variables"
+!!! example "Extract of the test file with Variables"

     ```c++ hl_lines="15"